 Iron Deficiency Anemia Hair Loss

 Low iron levels can reduce hair growth and cause hair loss, especially in women.
 Hormone imbalances can cause heavy periods, resulting in excessive blood loss and iron deficiency.
-Correcting the hormonal balance moderates period flow, allowing you to retain iron better.
+Correcting hormonal imbalance moderates period flow, allowing you to retain iron more effectively.

 Cancer Treatments (Chemotherapy or Radiation)

-These treatments often result in hair loss due to their effect on rapidly dividing cells, including hair follicles.
+These treatments often cause hair loss because they affect rapidly dividing cells, including hair follicles.
 In this instance, there is no way to moderate this without potentially negatively affecting the outcome of cancer treatment.

 Nutritional Deficiencies